 Much of today's farmland was steppe, woodland or another type of wilderness in the past.

 The distribution of settlements is distorted because for some regions very little data is available.
 Especially India and China show up as much less densely populated than they really were and also the American continents are under-appreciated.
-In some areas, like Papua New Guinea, population density was high but there were no large tows or cities; in others, like the neighboring Australia, population was simply sparse.
-Also there is a fantasy element in the presence of some cities that were part of ancient cultures that have perished on 900 CE Earth, but endure on this map.
-They include famous capitals like like Babylon, Memphis, Meroë, Sena and Teotihuacan.
-Also there are a handful of settlements that may have existed but are probably fictional.
+In some areas, like Papua New Guinea, population density was high but there were no large towns or cities; in others, like the neighboring Australia, population was simply sparse.
+Some famous capitals of ancient or more recent times that have perished on 900 CE Earth are shown as ruins on this map, though only the most important ones.
+Also there are a handful of settlements that may have existed but also may be fictional.

 Most names of regions, towns and cities are historical.
 Sometimes both a historical and a modern name are given.
 Especially in America, Austrialia, Oceania and South Africa, many historical names have been lost.
 There modern names, often English or Spanish, are used instead.